 Caton Park Rehab and Nursing Center is an average-sized nursing home located in Brooklyn, New York.
-With an overall score of B-, this is likely a middle of the road facility.
+With an overall score of C, this is likely a middle of the road facility.
 This facility seems to have some things going for it.
-The best part of this place's profile is its exemplary inspection grade.
-Inspection grades are discussed in the next section.
+This place did not fare well in every category we looked at, but it did not receive any rock-bottom grades either.
+Additional information about these categories can be found below.

 Caton Park Rehab and Nursing Center